 However, for your fleet/motor insurer, the reporting of an incident as soon as possible becomes all the more important for a few reasons, but none more so than it could lead to savings on your premium.

 Waiting for forms to be completed and returned by drivers can take up valuable time.
 Making your insurer or broker aware of an accident as soon as possible can allow them to capture the third party claim in an at-fault accident.
+You can hire family lawyers serving Festus if you want help with accident incidents.

 Common car insurance claim frustrations